Cláudio Caçapa: International career

 Caçapa's impressive form at Atlético Mineiro was rewarded with a call-up to the Brazil national team.
 He made his debut for his country on 23 February 2000 against Thailand and went on to make three international appearances and one unofficial international appearance in a match against Japanese club Tokyo Verdy.

 Managerial career

 Caçapa was hired as the manager of Brazil's under 15 national team in December 2013.
 He was sacked on 27 February 2015.
 He was appointed as the assistant manager of Lyon in January 2016.

 On 30 June 2023, Caçapa was named interim head coach of Botafogo back in his home country.

 On 25 July 2023, Caçapa was named RWD Molenbeek new head coach.
 On 11 February 2024, he parted ways with the club.

 On 13 February 2025, Caçapa returned to Botafogo as a permanent assistant coach, being also named interim head coach of the main squad.
+In July that year, he was reappointed as interim coach following the sacking of Renato Paiva.

+Caçapa returned to the assistant role after the arrival of Davide Ancelotti, and left Fogão on 24 February 2026, after being appointed head coach of Série C side Confiança.
+On 10 May, after nine defeats in 18 matches, he was dismissed from the latter.